-A “Scenario Sprint” for private schools
+A very special “Scenario Sprint”

 You’ll develop four potential futures for your school — all of them plausible

-Scenario planning is a tried-and-true methodology for grasping how the future terrain in which your school operates might realistically change over time.
+Scenario planning is a tried-and-true methodology for grasping how the future terrain in which your school operates could realistically change over time.
 Its purpose is not to predict what will happen, but to show you what could happen — and what the implications of those changes would be for your future success.
-Some of these insights will undoubtedly validate the soundness of your strategy — while others may challenge it by shedding light on less favorable possibilities you should also be taking into consideration.
-Either way, if you’re responsible for your school’s continued competitiveness, scenario planning is a valuable — and often eye-opening — exercise.

 “our future?